Christina Rees

+Christina Rees (born 21 February 1954) is a Welsh politician who served as Member of Parliament for Neath from 2015 to 2024.
+She is a member of the Labour and Co-operative parties.

 Early life

-Rees was born in the village of Kenfig Hill in south Wales.
-Her father died when she was a young teenager and she was brought up by her mother.
+Rees was born on 21 February 1954, in the South Wales village of Kenfig Hill.
+Her father died early in her teenage years, so she was raised by her mother.

 Rees became head girl of Cynffig Comprehensive School and excelled at a number of sports.
 Speaking as an adult, she stated: "I was very shy when I was a child and was bullied, so my mother sent me to judo classes to strengthen me up.
 I got a black belt first dan when I was 13."
 Rees represented Wales Schools at tennis, hockey, and athletics.
 Rees was also a member of the Great Britain Youth Team that competed at the Munich Olympics.

-Rees was most successful at squash, a sport for which she has represented Wales over 100 times.
+Rees was successful at squash, a sport for which she has represented Wales over 100 times.